Vocal technique isn’t moral.

 Yet, our field values technical ability so highly that many come to regard technical mastery as the ultimate good--therefore achieving it surely must come with some kind of artistic value, professional success, and personal worth.
 Unfortunately, many of us in the instructional field can accidentally support this line of thinking in ways we might not be aware of.
 For example, the pedagogical interest in the science of singing, which these days focuses on the physiology of the voice and analyses of sound as a set of frequencies and sound waves, offers new exciting academic subjects to some who contribute important research to the field.
 However, it also subtly presents the idea that singing is a code that can be cracked and that doing so will guarantee some kind of outcome, ensure a career, or absolutely protect us from harm.

 I also think we in artistic leadership or any person in a position of influence with real vocal knowledge should show support for those in compromising instrumental positions and advocate for them instead of criticizing them.
-We should not only do this in private, but also in open discussion with those who compromise these artists.
-To further that, we should hold composers, directors, music staff, casting agents, and producers to greater account.
-Even if they are well educated about the human singing voice (which a great many are not), many of the individuals in these positions are often focused on a bottom line, a vision for a production or creative work, or something other than the physical limits or wellbeing of the singers onstage.
+We should do this in private discussions and public forums.
+We should hold composers, directors, music staff, casting agents, and producers to greater account.
+Even if they are well educated about the human singing voice (and a great many are not), many of the individuals in these positions are often focused on different priorities--a bottom line, a vision for a production or creative work, or something other than the physical limits or wellbeing of the singers onstage.
 We should continue to raise awareness that while technique can work wonders, it also has limits, and working within those boundaries allows singers to do their best and most sustainable work, which makes whole performances better.

 Finally, we should normalize talking about our shared vulnerabilities and recognize that we are human beings, not products for performance.
-And when we cannot do all of those things, or when we do all of these things, and we still happen to get hurt—as can sometimes happen—we should remind ourselves that our bodies have limits even when singing with the very best technique, and how we sing does not make us more or less valuable people.
+And when we do all the 'right' things and still happen to get hurt—as can sometimes happen—we should remind ourselves that our bodies have limits even when singing with the very best technique, and how we sing does not make us more or less valuable people.

 If you aren’t a singer and use technique, these ideas might apply to your discipline too!